ZivaVatra/flac2all/README.md

 The first line shows what each field refers to, and the other lines are a sample of failed FLAC files, with their full paths.

-## Developing

-Main goal of version 4 was to split the codecs into their own modules, which should allow developers to easily add new codecs.
-The internal function tables stay the same, meaning that as long as you follow the structure of the main functions, you can add any codec you want.

-The easiest way to get started writing a codec module is to look at an existing one.
-I would recommend "flac.py", as it shows both encoding and decoding, and flac is very simple to implement.

-## Known bugs/issues

-* using "ctrl-c" to terminate does not exit cleanly.
-Plus you have to hit ctrl-c multiple times to terminate flac2all.
-* following on from above, when terminated the script leaves a bunch of tmpfiles.
-We need to clean up properly